-3 The 10-year chance of death from breast cancer data are from the National Cancer Institute (DEVCAN) (for calculations, see Appendix - Table calculations.xlsx).
-The lowest chance of death is based on the US Preventive Services Task Force modeling report which provides the largest estimated benefit from mammography: a 30.6% reduction (ages 50-74, annual, digital tomosynthesis).
-The highest chance of death is based on the Cochrane Collaboration meta-analysis for the low risk of bias trials for age >50, which provides the smallest estimated benefit: 6 % risk reduction
+3 The 10-year chance of death from breast cancer is from the National Cancer Institute (DEVCAN) (for calculations, see appendix Table calculations).
+The lowest chance of death is based on the US Preventive Services Task Force modeling report which provides the largest estimated benefit from mammography: a 30.6% relative risk reduction (ages 50-74, annual, digital tomosynthesis); the highest chance of death is based on the Cochrane Collaboration meta-analysis estimate for the low risk of bias trials for age 50 and older: 6% relative risk reduction (95% CI, 23% reduction to 15% increase).